kathan-shah1893/kathan-shah1893/README.md

 I am a final-year undergraduate student at Pandit Deendayal Energy University, pursuing a Bachelor's in Computer Science and Engineering.
 I am a passionate full-stack developer and Cloud computing enthusiast with a strong interest in DevOps, React.js, Node.js, relational databases (RDBMS), MongoDB, Express.js, MySQL, and REST APIs.
 My interests also include the MERN stack and DevOps-related tools such as Jenkins, Terraform, Ansible, Docker, Kubernetes and AWS .
 As a student, I am eager to explore and master these technologies while actively contributing to their development and implementation.
 <br><br>

-- 🔭 I’m currently working on AutoSphere.
+- 🔭 I’m currently working In WebLineIndia.
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
 - 👯 I’m looking to collaborate on Open Source Software Development.